 In ‘The Testaments’, there is no possibility of interpretation.
 The text you read is what you get, without a subtext, or layers to peel, and without any real complexity.
 You ought to read ‘The Testaments’ if you are an ardent Atwood fan or want to know what happened after ‘The Handmaid’s Tale’ in the published form.

-‘The Handmaid’s Tale‘ kept restless for days thinking of depravation of the soul and ‘The Testaments’ left me with microdots as an impression.
+‘The Handmaid’s Tale‘ kept me restless for days, thinking of women’s issues and deprivation but ‘The Testaments’ left me with microdots as an impression.